go-ruleguard/go-ruleguard.github.io/by-example/multi-pattern-rules.md

 func boolLiteralInExpr(m fluent.Matcher) {
 	// The following rule includes 4 patterns: 2 for each operator and bool value.
-	// Every pattern in this list called "an alternative".
+	// Every pattern in this list is called "an alternative".
 	// Alternatives are tried out one by one, until we have a match. m.Match(`$x == true`,
 		`$x != true`,